We aspire to translate science into survival by developing new immunotherapies

 BioNTech works closely with some of the world’s most established pharmaceutical companies and non-profit organizations to drive breakthroughs in medical science, therapeutical innovations, and improvement of quality of care.
 We have established a broad set of relationships with multiple global pharmaceutical collaborators, including Genmab, Sanofi, Genentech, a member of the Roche Group, Regeneron, Genevant, Fosun Pharma, and Pfizer.

-Becoming a global immunotherapy powerhouse
+A global immunotherapy powerhouse